rd--/blksc3/md/glossary.md

 ## Notes

-Programs may include detailed notes.
+Programs may include detailed notes, written in a simple markup language (Gruber 2004).
-There is a notes text area to right of the workspace.
+There is a notes area to the right of the workspace.

 ## Number